-Uncommon in the South more frequent in Scotland and Northern Britain.
+Uncommon in the South this tasty mushroom is more frequent in Scotland and Northern Britain.

 |Common Names||Saffron Milkcap, Red Pine Mushroom|